 Scalar UDF Inlining

 This article introduces Scalar UDF inlining, a feature under the intelligent query processing suite of features.
-This feature improves the performance of queries that invoke scalar UDFs in SQL Server (starting with SQL Server 2019 preview) and SQL Database.
+This feature improves the performance of queries that invoke scalar UDFs in SQL Server (starting with SQL Server 2019) and SQL Database.

 T-SQL Scalar User-Defined Functions